-Bonsai trees need to be repotted on the regular basis, otherwise as the tree grows, the pot will get filled with long roots.
+Bonsai trees need to be repotted on a regular basis, otherwise, as the tree grows, the pot will get filled with long roots.

-Repotting is one of the those things that beginners fill uncomfortable doing, because cutting roots of the tree doesn’t seam to be a natural thing to do.
+Repotting is one of those things that beginners feel uncomfortable doing, because cutting the roots of the tree doesn’t seem to be a natural thing to do.
 Some people are even saying that bonsai art is about tree torturing.
 That couldn’t be farther from the truth.

 With bonsai repotting is all about keeping the tree healthy long term.
-That is how we manage to grow these trees for many years in very small pots and in very small amount of soil.
+That is how we managed to grow these trees for many years in very small pots and in very small amounts of soil.